 This comprehensive course is a survey of the nervous system.
 It incorporates not only basic science disciplines, such as, neuroanatomy, chemistry, and physiology, but also neuropathology, pathophysiology, and pharmacology.

-Course Director: Paul Pfaffinger
+Credit: 6 semester hours Course Director: Paul Pfaffinger

 Pharmacology in Advanced Practice I (NANAP-63901)